strata-mvc/strata/docs/controllers.md

 ## On controllers

 Controllers allow an easy to undertand entry point in moderns web application.
-Once you have set up the [application's routes](/docs/routes/) in `app.php` you will have to code the corresponding controllers.
+Once you have set up the [application's routes]({{ site.baseurl }}/docs/routes/) in `app.php` you will have to code the corresponding controllers.

 ## Writing a controllers declaration

+You must ensure the class extends `MVC\Controller` which does all the heavy lifting for you.
+Functions that have routes mapped to them need to be publicly accessible.
+You can declare variables to send to the templating files and well as instanciate helpers.
+Note that no helpers or models are auto loaded by controller.

 Here's how you could declare a controller for the school entity: